Blog

 Who hasn't dreamed of becoming a true sushi master?
 With the right ingredients and a Yanagiba knife, it's (almost) within anyone's reach!

 This knife has a long, thin, sharp blade that allows you to prepare sushi and sashimi in a single motion.
 It is also the perfect ally to slice fish with precision.
-For beginners, we recommend a blade of 270mm to 300mm for more room to maneuver.
+Yanagiba knives are traditionally produced in longer blade lengths, which allow for smoother slicing motions when preparing fish.
+Its single-bevel design is iconic among traditional Japanese knives.

 Discover our collection of Yanagiba knives.